sshyran/beckett/docs/clients.md

 | `patch`  | PATCH       | uid, data  | patch_product  |
 | `delete` | DELETE      | uid        | delete_product |

-\* Custom keyword arguments can be passed and will appear in the following methods:
+Additional keyword arguments can be passed and will appear in the following methods were applicable:

 ```
 BaseResource.get_single_resource_url
+HTTPClient.get_http_headers
+HTTPClient.prepare_http_request
+HypermediaResource.get_http_headers
+HypermediaResource.prepare_http_request
 ```

-This allows some flexibility when customising these methods.
+This allows for some flexibility when customising these methods.

 ### Method arguments